World Hepatitis Day On July 28 - UrduPoint

 World Hepatitis Day On July 28

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jul, 2021 ) :World Hepatitis Day will be marked on July 28 (Wednesday) across the globe including Pakistan to promote awareness of hepatitis, a disease that affects the liver.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jul, 2021 ) :World Hepatitis Day will be marked on July 28 (Wednesday) across the globe including Pakistan to promote awareness of hepatitis, a liver-related disease.

 The World Hepatitis Alliance first launched World Hepatitis Day in 2008.
 Following on, the UN declared official recognition of this event in 2010.

-Organizations such as the United Nations and the World Hepatitis Alliance work with individuals and community groups work were working to promote awareness raising campaigns worldwide about hepatitis.
+Organizations such as the United Nations and the World Hepatitis Alliance work with individuals and community groups to promote awareness raising campaigns about hepatitis worldwide.

 Hepatitis simply means inflammation of the liver and can be caused by a number of factors.
 One of the most common causes of chronic (long-term) hepatitis is viral infection.